On the importance of multiple training seeds for evaluating machine unlearning: Introduction

 \section{Introduction}

-\textbf{Machine unlearning.} The targeted removal of the influence of certain training data on the parameters of machine-learning models is often needed, e.g., for regulatory compliance (e.g., GDPR \cite{mantelero2013eu}), elimination of biased or corrupted samples, or mitigation of data poisoning attacks.
-These concerns extend to information retrieval systems \cite{hou2024neural, hou2024neural_corrective, zhang2022machine}.
-However, the exact (`gold-standard') solution to the \emph{machine-unlearning (MU)} problem, which involves retraining the model from scratch without the to-be-forgotten data (called \emph{Retrain}), is typically infeasible.
-Instead, a number of approximate MU methods have been developed to enable models to forget specific data whilst maintaining overall performance, e.g., \emph{Random-Labels} \cite{GolatkarEternalsunshineoftheSpotless202}, \emph{UNSIR} \cite{Tarun_2024_UNSIR}, \emph{Bad-Teacher} \cite{chundawat2023badteachinginduceforgetting}, \emph{SSD} \cite{Foster_Schoepf_Brintrup_2024} or \emph{LFSSD} \cite{foster2024loss}.
+The targeted removal of the influence of certain training data on the parameters of machine-learning models \cite{Machine_Unlearning_Cao} is often needed, e.g., for regulatory compliance (e.g., GDPR), elimination of biased or corrupted samples, or mitigation of data poisoning attacks.
+These concerns extend to information retrieval systems \cite{hou2024neural}.
+However, the exact (`gold-standard') solution to the machine-unlearning problem, which involves retraining the model from scratch without the to-be-forgotten data (called \emph{Retrain}), is typically infeasible.
+Instead, a number of approximate unlearning methods have been developed to enable models to forget specific data whilst maintaining overall performance, e.g., \emph{Random Labels} \cite{GolatkarEternalsunshineoftheSpotless202}, \emph{UNSIR} \cite{Tarun_2024_UNSIR}, \emph{Bad Teacher} \cite{chundawat2023badteachinginduceforgetting}, \emph{\gls{SSD}} \cite{Foster_Schoepf_Brintrup_2024} or \emph{\gls{LFSSD}} \cite{foster2024loss}.

-\textbf{Evaluating unlearning methods.} MU algorithms are often difficult to analyse mathematically.
+Unlearning algorithms are often difficult to analyse mathematically.
 Their evaluation must then be done empirically.
-This calls for empirical experiments be designed carefully so as to provide confidence that their findings generalise beyond the specific setting of the study (e.g., architecture or dataset).
-For instance, common practice is to run the unlearning algorithm multiple times independently -- each using a different \emph{random-number generator (RNG)} seed, henceforth called an \emph{unlearning seed}.
-One then assesses the empirical distribution (across unlearning seeds) of unlearning metrics such as accuracy on the data to be forgotten (\emph{forget-set accuracy}) or accuracy on the remaining data (\emph{retain-set accuracy}).
+This calls for empirical experiments to be designed carefully so as to provide confidence that their findings generalise beyond the specific setting of the study (e.g., architecture or dataset).
+Common practice \cite{chundawat2023badteachinginduceforgetting,Chundawat_2023,GolatkarEternalsunshineoftheSpotless202,Tarun_2024_UNSIR,Foster_Schoepf_Brintrup_2024,foster2024loss} is to run \emph{stochastic} unlearning algorithms (e.g., UNSIR, Random Labels or Bad Teacher) multiple times independently -- each using a different (pseudo) \emph{random-number generator} seed, henceforth called an \emph{unlearning seed}, to account for their inherent variability.
+One then assesses the empirical distribution (across unlearning seeds) of unlearning metrics such as accuracy on the data to be forgotten (\emph{forget accuracy}) or accuracy on the remaining data (\emph{retain accuracy}).
+In contrast, \emph{deterministic} unlearning algorithms, such as \gls{SSD} and LFSSD, are only run once \cite{Foster_Schoepf_Brintrup_2024,foster2024loss} because they always return the same unlearned model (and hence the same values of any unlearning metric) when started from the same trained model -- irrespective of the unlearning seed.